soffes/SAMKeychain/Readme.markdown

         http://docs.samsoff.es/com.samsoffes.sskeychain.atom

-5. Click Install next the new row reading "SSKeychain Documentation"
+5. Click Install next the new row reading "SSKeychain Documentation".
+(If you don't see it and didn't get an error, try restarting Xcode.)

 Be sure you have the docset selected in the organizer to see results for SSKeychain.